The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA

 We also searched for X-ray-bright AGN in the CDF-S 7 Ms catalog \citep{Luo2017}.
 Among 1008 sources in the main catalog and 47 lower-significance sources in the supplementary catalog, we did not find any X-ray counterpart for the individual OFGs within a 0.6$^{\prime\prime}$ radius.
 None of the sources in our catalog exhibit a total X-ray luminosity integrated over the entire 0.5-7 keV range larger than $L_{X} = 10^{42.5} erg$ $s^{-1}$ \citep[AGN definition in][]{Luo2017}.
-Hence we find no evidence for any bright X-ray AGN in our catalog.
-We also performed mean and median stacking for the 27 OFGs in 0.5-7 keV images and did not find any significant detection ($\ll 3\sigma$) in both stacked images.
+Hence, we find no evidence for any bright X-ray AGN in our catalog.
+We also performed mean and median stacking for the 27 OFGs in 0.5-7 keV images and did not find any significant detections ($\ll 3\sigma$) in either of the stacked images.

 In addition, we considered the MIR-AGN selection criterion developed by \cite{Donley2012} to diagnose the presence of a power-law AGN based on IRAC colors.
 However, this criterion does not apply to our high-$z$ OFGs.
 At $z>3$, the IRAC bands mainly collect emission from stars below 2 $\mu$m in the rest frame, outside the typical domain where power-law AGNs contribute.
 In summary, we do not find evidence for significant contamination by AGNs in our OFG sample, except for the five OFGs that are LBGs displaying the presence of radio AGNs.